logan-anderson/logan.codes/content/blog/can-a-classifier-chat.md

 ---
 draft: false
-title: 'Can a Classifier Chat?
-Turning Jev into a (Tiny) LLM'
+title: "Can a Classifier Chat?
+Turning Jev into a (Tiny) LLM"
 date: 2026-09-19T04:00:00.000Z
 minRead: 5
 author: content/authors/logan_anderson.md
 description: >-
-  Jev is a classifier.
-You give it some state and a question with a fixed set of choices, and it picks one.
-So naturally I tried to make it hold a conversation.
-I tried one letter at a time, one word at a time, and finally a 1,700 word vocabulary split into categories.
-Here's what worked, what didn't, and why.
+  A fun experiment: can Jev, a classifier that picks from a fixed set of choices, behave like a traditional LLM and hold a conversation?
+I tried one letter at a time, one word at a time, and finally a 1,700-word vocabulary split into categories.
+It's clearly not what Jev is built for, but here's what worked, what didn't, and why.
 tags:
   - AI
   - ML